schitresh/system-design/design_concepts/3_components/3_cdn_content_distribution_network.md

   - Central repository where original content is stored and managed
   - Serves as the source for content distribution
 - Content Distribution Nodes
-  - Network nodes reponsible for routing and optimizing content delivery within CDN
+  - Network nodes responsible for routing and optimizing content delivery within CDN
   - Ensures efficient traffic management
 - Control Plane
   - Software or services that manage and orchestrate the CDN's operations